Ben-Voris/Hunters-Island-2025/docs/README.md

 ![Royce in camp on Carp Lake 2025-08-09 18:26](./attachments/202508091826-000.jpeg "Royce in camp on Carp Lake 2025-08-09 18:26")

 At some point last night, distant thunder woke us.
-When the rain started, I had to get out of the tent to untangle the toggle that holds the rain fly aside, as Royce did two nights before.
+When the rain started, I had to get out of the tent to untangle the toggle that holds the rainfly aside, as Royce did two nights before.

 As the rain seemed to be petering out and I was drifting into sleep, the storm